apittyu/1dof-helicopter/README.md

 The leds light up when the desired angle is reached.

+The serial monitor is used to monitor the system with the angle, thrust and PID values.

 The project help me understand electronics, kinematic systems, BLDC motor controll using a microcontroller, PID controlling and IMUS